Priyanshu7798/Priyanshu7798/README.md

-# 👋 Hi, I'm [Your Name] – A Passionate Full-Stack Developer & Engineering Student
+# 👋 Hi, I'm Priyanshu Mrinal Jha – A Passionate Full-Stack Developer & Engineering Student

 🎓 I'm currently pursuing **Instrumentation and Control Engineering** and deeply passionate about building intelligent systems, robust web apps, and diving into the world of **AI, robotics**, and **data-driven** development.